JoGorska/hotel-booking/README.md

 4. Gramarly

-Used [gramarly](https://app.grammarly.com) for spell check for README.md
+Used [gramarly](https://app.grammarly.com) for spell check for README.md and run.py